lynnlangit/learning-cloud/FAQ.md

 ---
 - Q: **Whare are the most interesting/useful cloud data services by vendor?**
 - A: Azure - CosmosDB
-- A: AWS - S3, EC2
+- A: AWS - S3, EC2, AWS Braket (Quantum)
-- A: GCP - BigQuery, AutoML
+- A: GCP - BigQuery, AutoML, DataProc (managed Apache Spark)
 - A: IBM - Qiskit (Quantum)